chpladmin/chpl-api/PENDING_PENDING_RELEASE_NOTES.md

 ### New Features
 * Add retired flag to ACBs and ATLs to replace the functionality that previously used the deleted flag.
 * Add Quartz job to require all users to change password on next login
+* Update email notification about potential Developer ban to include:
+  * Reason for status change
+  * Reason for listing change

 ---